Home Compare AEP vs ED

 American Electric Power Company vs Consolidated Edison: Which Stock Looks Stronger in 2026?

-American Electric Power Company leads structurally, with profitability as the clearest single gap between the two profiles.
-Consolidated Edison does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with American Electric Power Company carrying a narrow edge on profitability.
+Consolidated Edison still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON